Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Palace of the Dragon
 This is the only dungeon in Normal mode that play like a Hard mode dungeons, so if you never played those before I hope you enjoy puzzles !
 The short version is that to progress you need to discover Stones (check behind paintings) and then use those on statue to move forward to the next segment.
 While this is not a full walkthrough, here are some things to know:
-* When you find a first room with multiple statues, take note on what direction they are facing.
+* When you find a first room with multiple statues, take note on which direction they are facing.
 You will soon encounter a similar room with a close door, interact with the statue to rotate them in the same position as before to move forward
 * In the long corridor with multiple doors you need to enter them in a specific order to unlock the way forward.
 The order, with the leftmost door being 1, is 3 7 5 4 2 1 6 8
-* Near the end you will have to move through two rooms with a patrolling statue.
+* Near the end you will have to move through two rooms with a patrolling statues.
 You will need to get "caught" at least once on purpose for map completion.
 After that to move through the first one you will need to walk behind the statue until it open a hidden door for you.
 For the second room you will need to dodge the statue a couple of times until it "tires" out and go in the corner.
 Interact with it to get a new Stone for progression
 * The boss is a joke due to his low defense.
 Don't forget to bring Aelia for the [m] achievement.
 What is not a joke however is the crystal platforming that you will need to perform to get every chests and finish the map completion.
 It will require you to spawn a big crystal on the ground and create a hidden platform from the ceiling.
 With the right timing and placement, you can jump on in and have enough height to reach the top part of the boss room.

 ![](https://media.retroachievements.org/Badge/153553.png) [Boss XXIV (5)](https://retroachievements.org/achievement/108497)